 - Clerical error: Governments are infamous for backlogged paperwork, bureaucratic red tape, and clerical errors.
 It is not uncommon for mistakes to be made during data entry.
 If a defense attorney can show that the defendant was indeed properly licensed to be a nurse, and that government records fail to reflect the actual truth, the case should be dismissed.
 In these cases, it would be helpful for the defendant to produce copies of all paperwork and correspondence with the state licensing board to prove that he/she is licensed.

 - No nursing: One of the most frequent topics of discussion between people is their medical woes.
 It is perfectly legal to discuss medical issues in a pedestrian, laymen capacity as long as the person is not wrongly holding him/herself out as a nurse.
-Henderson criminal defense attorney Neil Shouse provides an illustration of how someone may be falsely accused of nursing with no license:
+Criminal defense attorney Neil Shouse provides an illustration of how someone may be falsely accused of nursing with no license:

 Example: Julia and Allison are neighbors in Henderson.
 Julia believes Allison is a nurse because she’s seen Allison wearing scrubs.
 In truth, Allison is a receptionist as a doctor’s office.
 One day Julia burns herself in the kitchen, and she calls Allison for help.
 Julia follows Allison’s advice of applying a cool compress and salve, but it gets infected anyway.
 Julie tries to file a complaint about Allison, which leads her discover that Allison is not a nurse after all.
 Enraged, Julie calls the cops, who arrest Allison and book her at the Henderson Detention Center for unlicensed nursing.

 In this case, there is a good chance the criminal charge will be dismissed against Allison.
-Allison never told Julia she was a nurse--Julia just presumed it, and Allison did not realize that.
+Allison never told Julia she was a nurse–Julia just presumed it, and Allison did not realize that.
 And when Julia called Allison, Allison can say she believed Julia was reaching out to her as a neighbor, not as a licensed medical professional.
 Since Allison never held herself out as a nurse and believed she was acting as a good Samaritan, she should not be convicted of nursing without a license.

-Note that is a not a defense to NRS 632.315 allegations that nobody was harmed.
+Note that is not a defense to NRS 632.315 allegations that nobody was harmed.
 Simply presenting oneself as a nurse when he/she has no license is prosecutable in Nevada.

 Penalties for Unlicensed Nursing in Nevada